learnworksmart/introduction/docker/README.md

 # Introduction to Docker
-This exercise demonstrate how we use Docker to manage and simplify the deployment for our web application.
-It will be carried out in the following order:
+To demonstrate how we use simplify our web application deployment with Docker, we will be carried out the exercises in the following order:
 1. Deploy our web application on a local machine.
 1. Dockerised our web application and upload it to [Docker Hub](https://hub.docker.com/).
+	* Explain the use of Dockerfile.
 1. Deploy our web application via Docker on an EC2 instance.
+	* This shows how we easily deploy the same application in a different environment with Docker.

 ## Pre-requisites
-1. Sign up a Docker Hub](https://hub.docker.com/) account.
+1. Sign up a [Docker Hub](https://hub.docker.com/) account.
-1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) on your local machine, and login with your docker account.
+1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) on your local machine, and login with your Docker Hub account.
 1. To run our web application we need to install [python3](https://www.python.org/downloads/) on our local machine
 1. Access to an Ubuntu EC2 instance which is [installed with docker](https://docs.docker.com/engine/install/ubuntu/).
 	* SSH key-based authentication is adopted for accessing the EC2 instance.